-Are you wondering if distance education is right for your child?
-We’ve listed some of the most common questions we get from parents who are new to distance learning.
+Are you wondering if distance education is right for your child—or yourself?
+We’ve listed some of the most common questions we get from parents and prospective students who are new to distance learning.

 If you don’t see what you’re looking for here, you can find additional FAQs on these pages:

 - FAQs – Course options, exams and withdrawal

 How is learning through VVS different from learning at home during COVID-19?

 COVID-19 has had a lot less impact impact on VVS than it has on traditional schools.